 We offer personalized music lessons based on your goals.
-There is no one-size-fits-all approach, so there is no one-size-fits-all cost.
+There is no one-size-fits-all approach, so there is no one-size-fits-all cost or price.
+In general, lessons start at $159 per month depending on your location.
 Get your personalized pricing.

 Our pricing is influenced by